ricosjp/monolish/doc/data_type.md

 # monolish data types {#data_type}

+## Introduction
+In monolish, you can specify double or float as the template argument for each class.

 ## Vector
 monolish::vector is a vector class like std::vector that can manage device memory of CPU and GPU.